yejuda/yejuda/README.md

 ## Nice to see you! 👋
 Welcome to my page!
-I'm YeJu Lee, Data Analyst.
+I'm YeJu Lee, Data Analyst / Data Engineer.

 <!--
 **yejuda/yejuda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.